Multitrace M\"uller Boundary Integral Equation for Electromagnetic Scattering by Composite Objects: Formulation

 \subsection{Multi-Trace M\"{u}ller Formulation}

-In contrast to the PMCHWT equation, the M\"{u}ller formulation is constructed as a weighted linear combination of the exterior and interior representation formulas, with the weights chosen in terms of the material coefficients, such that the hyper-singularities of the single-layer operators cancel.
+In contrast to the PMCHWT equation, the M\"{u}ller formulation is constructed as a weighted linear combination of the exterior and interior representation formulas, with the weights chosen in terms of the material coefficients, such that the hyper-singularities cancel \cite{Muller1969}.
 Following this principle, we consider the formulation